chrisdaid/lahacks22/README.md

 # lahacks22

-to run this application, clone this repository and run FLASK_APP=app.py flask run
+to run this application, clone this repository and run the following command in the terminal: FLASK_APP=app.py flask run